brocaar/chirpstack-application-server/docs/content/use/device-profiles.md

 profile on the selected network-server, and will keep a reference record so it knows to which organization it belongs.

+**Note:** changes made to some of the fields will require the reactivation of the device.

 ## Payload codecs

 **Note:** the raw `base64` encoded payload will always be available, even when